alarner/perk-docs/src/v1/guides/develop-using-docker.md

 1. Once the containers are running, visit http://localhost:3000.

+1. Default Postgres Credentials:
+	- user: perk
+	- password: secret
+	- database: myapp

+> the default credentials can be modified in the `develop` file.

 ### Managing your containterized app

 You will notice that Perk comes with a `develop` helper script.
 This script makes it simple to pass `knex` or `npm` commands to your node container.
 The commands just need to be prefaced with `./docker`.